hang-m-cao/flashcard/README.md

 ## Lab 3

 ### App Description
-App stores all cards created and users can click through cards (if there is more than one card) in a randomized order.
+App stores all cards created and app will open on the first card created.
+If there are no cards, screen shows an empty state where users can click to create a new flashcard.
+Users can click through cards (if there is more than one card) in a randomized order.

 ### App Walk-though
 <img src="walkthroughs/lab-3.gif" width=200><br>